 Glycogen storage disorders are a group of inherited diseases.
 They result from a problem with one of the proteins (known as enzymes) involved in the conversion of glucose to glycogen, or the breakdown of glycogen back into glucose.
 They mostly tend to affect your liver and muscles.
 Most are diagnosed in childhood.
-Growth can be affected and symptoms include weakness, tiredness and low blood sugar levels.
-Newer treatment possibilities provide hope for an improved prognosis (outlook).
+Symptoms include weakness, tiredness and low blood sugar levels.
+Newer treatment possibilities provide hope for an improved outlook (prognosis).
 Most people with a glycogen storage disorder respond well to treatment.
-However type II (infantile Pompe disease) can be difficult to treat and can affect life expectancy.
+However type II (infantile Pompe's disease) can be difficult to treat and can affect life expectancy.

 What is glycogen?

 Your body needs the sugar glucose to provide energy so that your cells and organs can function normally.
 Glucose is stored in your muscles and liver as a substance called glycogen.
-Glycogen is essentially made up of a number of glucose molecules (units) joined together.
+Glycogen is essentially made up of a number of glucose units (molecules) joined together.
 Various different proteins, known as enzymes, help to convert glucose into glycogen for energy storage.
 Other enzymes break down the glycogen back into glucose when more glucose is needed for energy.
-Metabolism is the name given to the process that results in the production of energy in the body.

 What are glycogen storage disorders?

-If the enzyme problem is with one of the enzymes involved in glycogen synthesis (production), this causes reduced amounts of normal glycogen to be produced and sometimes abnormal glycogen being produced.
+If the enzyme problem is with one of the enzymes involved in glycogen production (synthesis), this causes reduced amounts of normal glycogen to be produced and sometimes abnormal glycogen being produced.

 If the enzyme problem is with one of the enzymes involved in glycogen breakdown back into glucose, this can lead to: